jeffrschneider/specweaver/README.md

 - The agent can recognize if the requests seem nefarious in nature, prevent their actions, return a nasty message, reduce that agents reputation, and potentially tell other agents about the action.
 - The system can remember the interaction types in the aggregate.
 It knows which kind of requests are frequently made, which are commonly understood, which are potentially dangerous, and who they are coming from.
 This data is turned into a small report and made available to the owner of the Custom Agent.

+## Our Agents Live in the Agent Mesh
+- Some agents are bad actors.
+Therefore, we require a (virtual) safe zone for agents to gather, collaborate and thrive.
+Our version of this space is called Agent Mesh.
+- Agents that adhere to the "Core Agent Requirements" can have their owners request to join the Agent Mesh.
+The Agent Mesh can accept or deny membership.

+## The Agent Mesh Offers Services
+- Agents can use chat with the following Agent Mesh services:
+  - The Agent Provisioning service is responsible for
+  - The Agent Catalog is a repository of agents that identifies the agents, their owners, capabilities and reputation.
+  - The Inter-Agent Proxy is a proxy service that creates an immutable log of calls between agents.

 ---

 # Agent Extensions